JINL2/mystorecluade/website/docs/DESIGN_SYSTEM.md

 - Include proper focus states
 - Use Toss Blue (#0064FF) for primary actions
 - Apply proper shadows for elevation
-- Use JetBrains Mono for financial numbers
+- Use Pretendard for financial numbers to match Toss app's proportional font design

 ### Don'ts ❌